Polkaverse/Polkaverse/README.md

 <h3>📌 Highlighted current activities:</h3>

-- 🔭 I’m currently working on Blockchain development with Substrate/Polkadot and Solana.
+- 🔭 I’m currently working on Blockchain development with Substrate/Polkadot and Casper.
 - 🌱 I’m currently exploring more Rust based blockchains.
 - 👯 I’m looking to collaborate on building communities and developing innovitive solutions.
 - 🤔 I’m looking for help with learning more and collaboration.